obroomhall/ClipSnip/README.md

 5. Extract clips and hardcode subtitles

 ## Frame perfect cuts
 Nobody wants to see loose frames at the start or end of GIFs, they appear jarring and ruin the experience.
 To make sure never to have loose frames, I used [PySceneDetect](https://github.com/Breakthrough/PySceneDetect).
 Though, some jarring effect still occurs if the scene cuts too quickly after speech, or the end frame of the scene is very different from the start frame.
-If you have a GIF that you think contains loose frames, you can easily confirm it by using the following commands:
+If you have a GIF that you think contains loose frames, you can easily confirm it by using the following commands that export the first and last frames for comparison:
 ```
 ffmpeg -i input.mp4 -vf "select=eq(n\,0)" -q:v 3 first.jpg
 ffmpeg -sseof -3 -i input.mp4 -update 1 -q:v 1 last.jpg